 I'm hoping by now you get the picture and you already know the answer to that.
 Just in case, it depends on what you did with that $10,000.
 If you maintained it as separate property (e.g., put it in a bank account in your name or bought something specific with it) then you can claim it as such.
 Gifts received from a third party, even when you are married, are considered separate property.
 Make sure the check is made out to only you (and not to you and your husband) and you do not commingle it with your marital assets.

 You have come to the right place!
 A qualified Certified Divorce Financial Analyst (CDFA) or Master Analyst in Financial Forensics (MAFF) can help you or your attorney with a separate property tracing.
 This is one of the benefits of using a Financial Neutral for your mediation rather than a traditional mediator.
 A Financial Neutral will most likely have the necessary training to conduct your separate property tracing so that you do not have to involve another professional.

 I will save this for another blog post as there is quite a bit that can be discussed.
-The short version is that it’s handled similarly to marital vs. separate property.
+The short version is that it's handled similarly to marital vs. separate property.
 Debt accrued during the marriage is considered to be marital debt and both parties are equally responsible for it.
-Like I said, it’s a little more complicated than that so I will save that for another day.
+As I said, it's a little more complicated than that so I will save that for another day.